-Donna D’Errico, 51, Sends Instagram Into Overdrive With Nude Snap
+Donna D’Errico Sends Instagram Into Overdrive With Nude Snap

 Actress Donna D’Errico sent her Instagram fans into a frenzy when she shared a nude photo of herself on Thursday.
 The Baywatch star said in the post’s caption that she was sharing the photo in honor of the show’s 30th anniversary this month.

-In the snap, D’Errico was fully nude laying on her stomach on the hood of a yellow truck — presumably the truck used while filming the popular series in the 90s.
-The blond beauty’s knees were bent and her feet were in the air.
-She had her infamous red bathing suit hanging around one of her toes.
-With a slight arch inner back, D’Errico flaunted her booty.
+In the snap, D’Errico was fully nude laying on her stomach on the hood of a yellow truck — presumably, the truck used while filming the popular series in the ’90s.
+The blond beauty’s knees were bent and her feet were in the air, with her iconic red bathing suit hanging around one of her toes.

+With a slightly arched inner back, D’Errico flaunted her booty.
 Her bronze skin glowed in the sun as the ocean could be seen in the background.
 With her arms over her head resting on the hood, D’Errico had a content look on her face as she gazed at the camera.
 The sexy photo was dated from 1996, but that didn’t seem to matter to her fans.

 “Oh lord have mercy on my soul.
 Stunning then stunning now x,” one fan wrote.